karolsudol/flamingo/README.md

 Credit Market for real asset backed NFTs and yield generating - liquidity scaling protocol.

+Primary product is a capital market that enables secondary market liquidity for NFT-backed notes.

+Participants can deposit capital in order to earn yield from diversified portfolios of NFT-backed notes.

 # If you hold:

-- `NFT` -> you can borrow cash against it on a open market hence best price
+- `NFT` -> you can borrow cash against it on a open market hence best price is gurarnteed
-- `CASH`-> you can generate a yield, and liqudate your loan at any time
+- `CASH`-> you can generate a yield with an option of liqudating the loan at any time
 - `CASH`-> you can purchase an assets at the discount via underperforming loan or a liquidated asset

 # Incetives